UN assembly calls for action on national debt

 Argentina's Foreign Minister Hector Timerman hailed the resolution, saying it will create a new system "that respects the majority of creditors and permits countries to emerge from a crisis in a sustainable way."

 General Assembly resolutions reflect world opinion but they are not legally binding.

-Bolivia's U.N.
-Ambassador Sacha Llorenty Soliz, who heads the Group of 77 which represents 132 mainly developing countries, said members will talk to countries that voted against the resolution in hopes of reaching an agreement with them on a framework.
+Timerman and Bolivia's U.N.
+Ambassador Sacha Llorenti Soliz, who heads the Group of 77 which represents 132 mainly developing countries, said members will talk to countries that voted against the resolution in hopes of reaching an agreement with them on a framework.
 It will then return to the General Assembly next year with a new resolution on debt restructuring.